johnwcowan/r7rs-work/Dictionaries.md

 It is an error to register a dictionary type whose instances return `#t` to any predicate already registered.

-`(register-dictionary! `*pred dictionary*`)`
+`(register-dictionary! `*procname proc* ...`)`

-Registers *pred* and provides procedures that allow manipulation of dictionaries that satisfy *pred*.
+Registers a new dictionary type, providing procedures that allow manipulation of dictionaries of that type.
-The *dictionary* argument
+The number of arguments must be even.

-maps the names of the procedures of this SRFI to suitable type-specific procedures.
-Entries in *dictionary* for `dict-size`, `dict-search`, `dict-map`, `dict-filter`, and `dict-for-each` are required.
+A *procname* argument is a symbol which is the same as one of the procedures defined in this SRFI other than `register-dictionary!` itself, and a *proc* argument is the procedure implementing it for this type.

-The others are optional, but if provided may be more efficient than the versions provided by the implementation of this SRFI.
+Arguments for teh `dictionary?`, `dict-size`, `dict-search`, `dict-map`, `dict-filter`, and `dict-for-each` procedures are required.

-To break the recursion whereby a new type is registered using a dictionary of an existing type, dictionaries can always be registered using an alist or property list, as explained in the next section).
+The others are optional, but if provided may be more efficient than the versions automatically provided by the implementation of this SRFI.

 ## Lists as dictionaries